pnpm/pnpm.io/docs/workspaces.md

 folder for Node's module resolution).

 Advantages of this option:
-* every dependency is a standalone
+* every dependency is a singleton
 * faster installations in a monorepo
 * fewer changes in code reviews as they are all in one file